LoRa data network

 LoRa is an energy efficient way of transferring information.
 You can think about it as if your BEEP base sends out text messages consisting of a few numbers.
 Your BEEP app receives these numbers and translates them to information that is understandable for you.
 You receive the information through the gateways of the TTN (The Things Network), like small transmission towers, and the internet.

 LoRa uses low-frequency waves.
 Through the long waves with a frequency of 868 MHz in Europe, LoRa can send information over long distances.
-Outside, it reaches between 2.5 and 15 kilometres in distance.
+Outside, and depending on the landscape and buildings, it reaches between 2.5 and 15 kilometres in distance.
 Radiation is energy that is sent through the air on a wave.
 Because LoRa only transmits small amounts of data once every 15 minutes in an energy efficient way, there is very little radiation.

 The energy usage is low because the BEEP base turns on every 15 minutes for 2 seconds to send information.
 That is why you can operate the BEEP base for over a year on just 2 AAA batteries.

 The biggest “provider” of LoRa worldwide is The Things Network (TTN).
 TTN is working on expanding towards worldwide coverage, and you can contribute to that.
 If you want to use the TTN but there is no LoRa gateway around, you can buy one from 90 euros onwards and connect it for free on the network of TTN.
 The idea behind this is that everybody makes his gateway publicly accessible to create an enormous free open network for IoT applications.

 Is there not LoRa gateway close to your BEEP base and you want to contribute to the network?
 You will need the following things:

 - A LoRa Gateway: ready to use for sale from 90 euros